-Event Commonwealth Choice Health FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Employee returns from official leave without pay Reinstate prior election unless intervening status change event (9) Reinstatement of the prior coverage can be accomplished with one of the following methods (employee's choice): Proration: Employee may elect to continue at the same monthly contribution as prior to the termination and the annual amount is reduced by the contributions missed during that period or Reinstatement: Employee may elect to makeup the shortfall resulting from the contributions missed during the terminated period Reinstate prior election or Change election if event changes_dependent care expenses (3) Employee begins unpaid FMLA leave (4) or Military Leave NOTE: Employee may choose not to participate; otherwise they must choose one payment option or another Cease contributions or Prepayment: Increase election to prepay coverage during leave or Pay-as-you-go: Employee may make contributions on the same schedule as payments would have been made otherwise Decrease election if leave causes loss of coverage or decreases dependent care expenses (3) or Cease contributions
+Event Commonwealth Choice Health Commonwealth Choice Care FSA Covering Expenses of Employee, Spouse, Dependents Dependent Care FSA Employee returns from Reinstate prior election unless Reinstate prior election official leave without pay intervening status change event (9) Change election if execut changes Reinstatement of the prior coverage can be accomplished with one of the following methods (employee's choice): Proration: Employee may elect to continue at the same monthly contribution as prior to the termination and the annual amount is reduced by the contributions missed during that period Change election if event changes dependent care expenses (3) or Reinstatement: Employee may elect to makeup the shortfall resulting from the contributions missed during the terminated period Employee begins unpaid Elections continue for up to 12 Decrease election if leave causes a FMLA (4) weeks or until employment terminates or until employee begins official leave without pay, whichever comes first.
+Employees must select decrease in dependent care expenses (3) or one of the following options: Cease contributions Cease contributions or or Prepayment: Increase contribution to prepay coverage during leave Prepayment: Increase contribution to prepay coverage during leave or or Pay-as-you-go: Employee may make contributions on the same schedule as payments would have been made otherwise or Pay-as-you-go: Employee may make contributions on the same schedule as payments would have been made otherwise or Catch-Up Option: If agreed to by both parties PRIOR to the FMLA leave, the employer may make contributions on behalf of the employee and may recoup the contributions upon the employee's return to employment Catch-Up Option: If agreed to by both parties PRIOR to the FMLA leave, the employer may make contributions on behalf of the employee and may recoup the contributions upon the employee's return to employment Employee returns from Continue contributions.
+Generally same rights as employee unpaid FMLA If contributions ceased during FMLA, employee must be able to reinstate prior elections and may returning from non-FMLA leave, though employee must be able to reinstate prior coverage